 What was revealed when Western forces finally captured one of the major Nazi concentration camps?
-A rare document recently discovered at the National Library of Israel holds the answers.
+A rare document discovered at the National Library of Israel holds the answers.

 The cars drove down a beautiful country road, lined with blossoming fruit trees, as the warm spring weather heralded a new beginning.
 The war was nearing its end.
 Little more than 130 miles away, the Nazis were making their futile last stand in Berlin as the Allies slowly closed in.
 In a few days, Hitler would be dead.